mzanini/cv/index.md

 **Researcher, Cloud Computing** _(October 2011 – March 2012)_ <br>
 Explored different ways to dynamically enhance security in cloud computing environments.
 Developed novel applications of context-based countermeasures.
 Project conducted with the help of IBM, Dublin.

+## 🚀 Entrepreneurship

+### @ [**Zero Mile Labs**](https://www.zeromilelabs.com) _in Issaquah, WA_ **(Side Project)**<br>

+> React Native, Ruby on Rails, GraphQL

+**Owner** _(Jan 2021 - Present)_ <br>
+I founded Zero Mile Labs with one goal: shorten the distance between people and their food.
+With that goal, I built [`CropStand`](https://www.zeromilelabs.com/cropstand), a mobile app that allows small food producers to get their roadside produce stand online in minutes.
+Producers list the produce they have available and accept payments entirely in the app.

+Logo and app design, wireframing, development and deployment all done by yours truly.
+The app is available on both iOS and Android.

 ## 🔬 Education